-The primary difference between regular SEO and international SEO is the localisation of website content for specific countries or regions.
-Optimisation of websites helps to personalise the content for region-specific audiences and enhance the overall user experience.
+The primary difference between regular SEO and international SEO is the localization of website content for specific countries or regions.
+Optimization of websites helps to personalize the content for region-specific audiences and enhance the overall user experience.
 Organizing the website content to appease the local audience can help companies to be competitive in foreign markets.

 Misuse of canonical or hreflang tags can lead to non-indexing of sites by the search engines or generate duplicate indexing.

 How to start an international SEO?